NVIDIA/cuda-quantum/docs/sphinx/using/integration/cuda_gpu.rst

 By default, CUDA-Q uses C++ 20 and builds source code against the LLVM C++ standard library (`libc++`).
-To create a CUDA library that can link against CUDA-Q code, make sure to define a C-like API, that is an API that does not rely on C++ specific data structures, for all functions intended to be called from CUDA-Q. For example, if you define a CUDA kernel in `my_proj.cu`
+To create a CUDA library that can link against CUDA-Q code, make sure to define an API that does not rely on C++ data structures that rely on a specific C++ toolchain for all functions intended to be called from CUDA-Q (see also :ref:`clike-shim`).
+For example, if you define a CUDA kernel in `my_proj.cu`

 .. code-block:: cpp